Successfully added to your cart!

 Acne, also known as “acne vulgaris,” is a skin condition that occurs when the pores become clogged and inflamed.
-For acne to occur, three fundamental factors must exist:
+For acne to occur, four fundamental factors must exist:

 One additional important factor is that a hormonal change or endocrine imbalance can trigger acne by stimulating an excess of oil production and other factors, which is why adolescents suffer from acne more than any other age group.

 While the exact causes of acne vary from person to person, most treatments today are designed to address one or more of these four factors.
 Antibiotics are prescribed in an attempt to kill the bacteria, cleansers to remove the excess skin cells and sebum, medications work to reduce sebum production, and anti-inflammatory medications attempt to reduce the inflammation associated with acne.

 When people think of taking care of their skin, they usually think of cleansers and topical products.
 What many people fail to take care of is their gut.

 Why?
 Because the health of your gut has a direct, vital impact on the health of your skin.
 This works in several ways: